 AWS Bedrock: “Claude 3 (Haiku・Sonnet・Opus)” “Claude 3.5 (Sonnet)”

 Let's try a slightly more complicated task.
-This time, I entered the prompt, 'Log in to Amazon.co.jp and check your purchase history.
-The task will be completed when you get the data of your most recent purchases,' and clicked the button with the paper airplane mark.
+This time, I typed in the prompt, 'Log in to Amazon.co.jp and check your purchase history.
+The task will be completed once you have retrieved the data for your most recent purchases,' and clicked the button with the paper airplane icon.

-The AI will again create task details.
-Click 'Show Advanced Settings'.
+Once again, the AI will create the task details.
+Click 'Show Advanced Settings.'

 An item called 'login_credentials' has been created, so replace it with the email address and password of the account you want to log in to and click 'Run'.

-Although I was able to proceed smoothly to the login screen, I was unable to pass the two-step authentication and it became 'failed'.
-If it fails, the reason for 'where it failed' will be written in 'Failure Reason'.
-Please note that even if the task fails, a fee will be charged, and this time, a new page was opened every time I retried the two-step authentication, so the total cost was 1 dollar (about 154 yen).
+Although I was able to proceed smoothly up to the login screen, I was unable to pass two-factor authentication and it was marked as 'failed.'
+If it fails, the 'Failure Reason' will state the reason for the failure.
+Please note that even if the task fails, a fee will be charged, and in this case, a new page was opened each time I retried two-factor authentication, so the total cost was $1 (approximately 154 yen).

-In addition to tasks, you can also create 'Workflows' in Skyvern.
-Click 'Create Workflow'.
+In addition to tasks, Skyvern also allows you to create 'Workflows.'
+Click 'Create Workflow.'

-By linking multiple tasks as shown in the image below, it seems possible to use the values obtained in the previous task to perform the next task.
-Workflow is still an experimental feature.
+By linking multiple tasks as shown in the image below, it appears possible to use the values obtained in the previous task to perform the next task.
+Note that Workflow is still an experimental feature.

-in Review, Software, Web Service, Web Application, Posted by log1d_ts
+in AI, Software, Web Service, Review, Web Application, Posted by log1d_ts